damianfral/blog/posts/2013-06-27-whats-wrong-with-you-javascript.rst

 Prototypal Object Orientation
 .............................

-Class-based object orientation is more common. **JavaScript is the only mainstream language that has prototypes**.
+Class-based object orientation is the most used approach to object orientation. **JavaScript is the only mainstream language that has prototypes**.
 I don't want to say which one is better, just that I feel more confortable with classes.
 JavaScript prototypes can emulate class systems.
 In fact, there are many libraries for that.

 Modules and Var declaration ...........................

 **JavaScript has no formal construct for namespaces**.
 Module pattern (passing the namespace as an argument to an anonymous self-invoking function) is really helpful.
-Lexical scope and closures are awesome, which allows the module pattern, but something as important as namespaces must be part of the language, don't you think?
+Lexical scope and closures are nice, which allows the module pattern, but something as important as namespaces must be part of the language, don't you think?

-Another weird behaviour is related with the `var` keyword.
+Another weird behaviour is related to the `var` keyword.
 If you declare a variable with `var`, it will belong to the local scope.
 If you don't, its scope will be global with overwritting problems and performance penalty (the interpreter will look up the scope chain to find the global variable).

 Syntax
 ......